LEARN FACTS ABOUT THE LAWS

 Share these facts below to help us spread the truth.

-Detection can help dramatically stop the spread of child sexual abuse material online, as part of a toolbox of solutions needed to tackle this complex crisis.
-In 2021, detection efforts slowed down as the legal basis for detection expired.
+Detection dramatically reduces the spread of child sexual abuse material online, as part of a toolbox of solutions to tackle this complex crisis.
+In 2021 there was a significant reduction in detection by Internet companies because it was no longer legally required.
 As a result, the number of incidents of reporting went down, despite the fact that data shows the volume of abusive material increased.

 Will governments be able to use the technology to prosecute other behaviours?